GonzaloHirsch/gonzalohirsch.com/content/blog/nuxt-3-free-ssr-configuration.md

 We use **Workload Identity Federation to secure access by limiting access to only our repository**, and we create all the resources in the Terraform stack dedicated to it.
 In this case, a Service Account will push images to the Artifact Registry and deploy new Cloud Run revisions.

-The GitHub Actions workflow is combined with Semantic Release to ensure Docker images have the version tag.
+The GitHub Actions workflow is combined with [semantic release](/blog/semantic-release-and-branch-protection-rules/) to ensure Docker images have the version tag.
 The complete workflow file is here:

 ```yaml [.github/workflows/automatic-release.yml]
 # Info on the action